errorgorn/errorgorn.github.io/_posts/2024-11-24-Flow-Matching.md

 Unfortunately those heydays are over and flow barely appears in competitive programming.
 Unfortunately I don't know how to use Topcoder to access their wealth of flow problems... perhaps there are 120230492384 examples of flow problems in Topcoder but I'm not aware of them.

 So first mistake was that when I learnt about minimum cut, I was stuck thinking about optimally choosing a set of edges such that $S$ cannot reach $T$ without these edges.
-But instead, the more useful way to think about minimum cut is to choose sets $X$ and $Y = V-X$ such that $s \in X$ and $y \in T$ and then deleting all vertices that goes $X \to Y$.
+But instead, the more useful way to think about minimum cut is to choose sets $X$ and $Y = V-X$ such that $s \in X$ and $y \in T$ and then deleting all edges that goes $X \to Y$.
 And our goal is to optimize the choice of $X$.

 Therefore, minimum cut allows you to solve the following problem, which I hope will feel more familiar to you.
 You need to construct a binary string $S$ of length $n$, the cost of the binary string is defined as followed: